 - What kind of file format can I use to specify my oligos?
 The sequences of the oligos to be synthesized can be uploaded using .csv or .xls/.xlsx file formats to the Console Software.
 Downloadable file templates including a sample sequence are available within the Console Software.
 In addition, sequences may also be entered directly by typing the text in the sequence editor or using a FASTA file.

 - What type of validation of input sequences is performed by the Console Software?
-Sequences entered will be verified based on length, acceptable bases, valid modifications, and whether the target concentration is supported whether the SYNTAX 60-Cycle Kit or SYNTAX 80-Cycle Kits is being used for the run.
+Sequences entered will be verified based on length, acceptable bases, valid modifications, whether the target concentration is supported, and whether the SYNTAX 96 Hi-Fidelity Kits or SYNTAX 80-Cycle Kits are being used for the run.
 In addition, the user is alerted to any oligos that contain regions that are predicted to be challenging to synthesize.

 - What concentration can I request for my oligos?
-The SYNTAX System can produce oligos with concentrations ranging from 4-7 µM for the SYNTAX 60-Cycle Kit and 4-10 µM for the SYNTAX 80-Cycle Kits.
+The SYNTAX System can produce oligos with concentrations ranging from 4-7 µM for the SYNTAX 60-Cycle Kit and 4-10 µM for the SYNTAX 96 Standard Kits.